DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 	<img src="Images/CircleCollider.JPG">
 </p>

 *Note, keen eyes might've noticed my Inspector looks different.
-I've simply collapsed the components to reduce visual clutter.
+We've simply collapsed the components to reduce visual clutter.
 Click the grey arrow in the top left corner of the component.*

 You will now see there is a green circle within your circle.
 This is what the Collider considers its edge.\
 Since this green circle is too small we need to change the size of the it.
 You can click on the "Edit Collider" button and drag the green squares to change it or in this case set the Radius to "0.5".\